Jeffrey Halperin: History

-Halperin graduated with a Ph.D in clinical psychology from University of New York in 1979.
+Halperin graduated with a Ph.D. in clinical psychology from University of New York in 1979.
 In 1980, Halperin completed a postdoctoral fellowship in psychopharmacology at the Schering-Plough pharmaceutical corporation.
 Following graduation he worked as a research associate at the New York State Psychiatric Institute.
 In 1984, he pursued a job at the department of psychiatry at the Mount Sinai School of Medicine.
-There he served as director of child psychology from 1984-1989.
+There he served as director of child psychology from 1984 to 1989.
 Halperin maintains a part-time affiliation at Mount Sinai School of Medicine as the director of disruptive behavioral disorders research team, while currently working full-time as a psychology professor at Queens College and the CUNY Graduate Center.
 Halperin furthermore serves as the director of the development neuropsychology laboratory at Queens College.

 Halperin is a member of the Child Psychopathology and Developmental Disabilities Study Section of the National Institutes of Health and serves as a frequent referee for academic and funding agencies around the world.